 \section{Abstract}

 On large cosmological scales, anisotropic gravitational collapse is manifest in the dark cosmic web.
-Its statistical properties are well known for the standard $\Lambda$CDM cosmology, yet become modified for alternative dark matter models such as fuzzy dark matter (FDM).
-In this work, we assess for the first time the relative importance of cosmic nodes, filaments, walls and voids in a cosmology with small-scale suppression of power such as FDM.
-By applying the NEXUS+ Multiscale Morphology Filter technique to cosmological $N$-body simulations of FDM-like cosmologies, we quantify the mass and volume filling fractions of cosmic environments at redshifts $z\sim 3.4-5.6$ and find that 2D cosmic sheets host a larger share of the matter content of the Universe ($\sim 5$\% increase for the $m=7 \times 10^{-22}$ eV model compared to CDM) as the particle mass $m$ is reduced.
-We find that the suppression of node-, \mbox{filament-,} wall- and void-conditioned halo mass functions at the low-mass end can occur well above the half-mode mass $M_{1/2}$.
-We show that log overdensity PDFs are more peaked in FDM-like cosmologies with medians shifted to higher values, a result of the suppression of the low overdensity tail as $m$ is reduced.
-Skewness estimates $S_3$ of the unconditioned overdensity PDF $P(\delta)$ in FDM-like cosmologies are systematically higher than in CDM, more so at high redshift $z\sim 5.5$ where the $m=10^{-22}$ eV model differs from CDM by $\sim 2 \sigma$.
+Its statistical properties are little known for alternative dark matter models such as fuzzy dark matter (FDM).
+In this work, we assess for the first time the relative importance of cosmic nodes, filaments, walls and voids in a cosmology with primordial small-scale suppression of power.
+We post-process $N$-body simulations of FDM-like cosmologies with varying axion mass $m$ at redshifts $z\sim 1.0-5.6$ using the NEXUS+ Multiscale Morphology Filter technique at smoothing scale $\Delta x = 0.04 \ h^{-1}$Mpc.
+The formation of wall and void halos is more suppressed than naively expected from the half-mode mass $M_{1/2}$.
+Also, we quantify the mass and volume filling fraction of cosmic environments and find that 2D cosmic sheets host a larger share of the matter content of the Universe as $m$ is reduced, with an $\sim 8-12$\% increase for the $m=7 \times 10^{-22}$ eV model compared to CDM.
+We show that in FDM-like cosmologies, filaments, walls and voids are cleaner and more pronounced structures than in CDM, revealed by a strong mid-range peak in the conditioned overdensity PDFs $P(\delta)$.
+At high redshift, low-density regions are more suppressed than high-density regions.
+Furthermore, skewness estimates $S_3$ of the total overdensity PDF in FDM-like cosmologies are consistently higher than in CDM, especially at high redshift $z\sim 5.6$ where the $m=10^{-22}$ eV model differs from CDM by $\sim 6 \sigma$.
 Accordingly, we advocate for the usage of $P(\delta)$ as a testbed for constraining FDM and other alternative dark matter models.